Ritesh2107/HotelAnalysis-PowerBI/README.md

 ---

 Thank you for checking out this project!
-We hope you find the insights useful and actionable.
+I hope you find the insights useful and actionable.